There is so much to worry about when it comes to taking care of your home.

-Your heating system shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every heating bill.
+Your heater shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every heating bill.

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heating system.

 It is not uncommon for a heater to eventually need a new belt or a little love once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much fixing along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician frequently for the same concern;

 - needing numerous visits during the same heating season;

 - constantly accruing bills simply to keep your house comfortably warm.